maelstorm19/automatic-training-serving-project/README.md

 ## part1.
 Introduction

+After following all the steps mentionned below, you will be able to train and serve a cat vs dog classifier in no time!
+Most of all you'll be able to use this repository as a template for your classification tasks.
+I tried as much as possible to make the code in this repository as cleaner and understandable as possible.
+So if you think we can make it even more usable and cleaner, let me know, I will be glad to here!

 ## part2.
 Project Structure

 - base :  Contains the base classes for building and training models
 - dataset_repository :  Contains the raw training images
 - datasetManager :  A custom module to deal with the dataset and applying some ETL before training